Who is Föreningen Ekonomerna?

 Business, social or educational interests?
 Regardless, we've got you covered!

-“Your grades can get you far, but your connections will get you anywhere.”
+“Your grades can get you far, but your connections can get you anywhere.”

 Who We Are

 Föreningen Ekonomerna, the Business Association at Stockholm Business School, is a non-profit, politically impartial association placed under the Faculty of Social Sciences at Stockholm University.
 The Association was founded in 1965 and has, today, about 1800 members.
 We strive to increase the benefits for our students by raising questions about education, providing social activities and creating an inspiring place to meet based on dedication and the wish to make valuable contacts for the future.

 The Association is made up by a number of committees, clubs and projects who with their different orientations and responsibilities offers a wide spectrum of activities that make Föreningen Ekonomerna a necessity for business students with style.
 Examples of what keeps us busy are: networking, marketing, social events, stock trading, educational issues and international relations.
 We hang out at Loftet, house 3B in Kräftriket.
 All students at Stockholm University are welcome to join Föreningen Ekonomerna and all of our members are most welcome to engage in student activities here.
 Both in pre-existing committees and projects or by creating new ones and thereby increase the return on their student life.